David Bohnett: Baroda Ventures

 By 1998 Bohnett's success with GeoCities allowed him to begin investing in other technology companies, and he founded Baroda Ventures, a Los Angeles–based venture capital firm which makes early-stage investments in tech-related ventures.
 Baroda's investments focus mainly on consumer internet, e-commerce, mobile, SaaS, and digital media industries, with a particular interest in companies based in Los Angeles.
 Some of Baroda's investments have included SteelHouse, Retention Science, ID90T, Surf Air, DogVacay, and Gamesville.

 Bohnett has become actively involved in many of Baroda's investment vehicles.
 These include NetZero, Stamps.com, Xdrive, LowerMyBills.com, Wireimage, OVGuide, FilmOn, and Online Partners (the parent company of Gay.com).
 In each of these he has maintained a significant investment stake, directorship, and active involvement with the entrepreneurs and management team.
 He has also been a board member of NCR Corporation.

 Philanthropic activities

 David Bohnett Foundation

 Immediately after selling his popular internet social-network company GeoCities to Yahoo! in 1999, Bohnett turned his attention to activism.
 He created the David Bohnett Foundation, "a nonprofit grant-making organization focused on providing resources for organizations pursuing societal change and social justice through activism", with an initial endowment of $32 million.
 According to the Los Angeles Times Magazine, he "invests where he can actually improve lives, empower individuals and build viable communities in meaningful ways".
-To serve as executive director and strategist for his foundation he hired Michael Fleming.
+To serve as executive director and strategist for his foundation he hired Michael Fleming, who had been a media leader for the American Civil Liberties Union.

 The David Bohnett Foundation is devoted to improving society through community-building and social activism, and it provides funding, state-of-the-art technology, and technical support to relevant innovative organizations and institutions.
-As of 2022, the foundation had donated $125 million.
+As of 2024, the foundation had donated over $130 million.
 Its current primary funding areas are: